xuwd11/cs207_Weidong_Xu/index.md

 * Course GitHub Repo: <https://github.com/IACS-CS-207/cs207-F17/>
   * You should clone this repo and update it before each class.
 * Your *private* GitHub Repo: `githubusername/cs207work`
-  * Should contain a HW directory and a labs directorty
+  * Should contain a HW directory and a labs directory
 * Canvas: <https://canvas.harvard.edu/courses/30141>
   * Used for course discussions and
   * storing your course grade